shundhammer/qdirstat/doc/DevHistory.md

-    - The _Size_ field of those directories as well as other accumulated values (_Items_, _Files_, _Subdirs_) are now preceded with a "greater than" sign to indicate that there is most likely more, but that information could not be retrieved: ">7.2 MB" indicating that it's at least 7.2 MB and most likely more than that, but we don't know because one or more subdirectories could not be read.
+    - The _Size_ field of those directories as well as other accumulated values (_Items_, _Files_, _Subdirs_) are now preceded with a "greater than" sign to indicate that there is most likely more, but that information could not be retrieved: ">7.2 MiB" indicating that it's at least 7.2 MiB and most likely more than that, but we don't know because one or more subdirectories could not be read.